Skip to content

 Is there a connection between latex allergy and foods?

-Because some rubber proteins are similar to food proteins, some foods may also cause an allergic reaction in people who are allergic to latex.
+Some rubber proteins are similar to food proteins.
+Therefore, some foods may also cause an allergic reaction in people who are allergic to latex.
 The most common of these foods are banana, avocado, chestnut, kiwi fruit and passion fruit.
 Although many other foods can cause an allergic reaction, avoiding all of them might cause nutrition problems.
 Therefore, it’s recommended that you avoid only the foods that have already given you an allergic reaction.

 DIAGNOSIS & TESTS